 About 5km northeast of the town is the 112m dormant volcano Kasa-yama.
 The top has gorgeous views of the Sea of Japan, and a tiny 30m-deep crater.
 There is also a walking track around the coast.
 From late February to late March a beautiful grove of camellias blooms here.

 The pond at the mountain's base, Myōjin-ike (明神池), is connected to the sea and shelters a variety of saltwater fish.
 Look and listen for birdlife in the surrounding trees.

 About five minutes' walk up the mountain from the pond is Hagi Glass , where quartz basalt from the volcano is used to make extremely tough Hagi glassware.
-There is a showroom and a shop with some beautiful coloured-glass vases and cups, and you can watch the glass-blowing in process.
+The showroom and shop display beautiful coloured vases, and you can watch the glass-blowing process.
 Next door is Hagi's own beer and citrus-juice factory, Yuzuya Honten .
-Stop in here to see the very small team at work, taste juice in the attached shop, or have a refreshing mikan -flavoured soft cream.
+Stop in here to see the very small team at work, taste juice in the attached shop, or have a refreshing mikan -flavoured (satsuma) soft cream.

 Buses go to Kasa-yama from Higashi-Hagi Station once every hour to 1½ hours (¥280, 15 minutes); get off at the Koshi-ga-hama stop, about eight minutes' walk from the base of the mountain and Myōjin-ike.